UCSD-DSC-Capstone-B08-LLM-Team/LLM_as_Info_Extractor/README.md

-# LLM_as_Info_Extractor
+# LLMs as Information Extractors
-(The project is under development.
-All sensitive data will never be directly uploaded.)
+(All sensitive data will never be directly uploaded.)

 ## Overview
 <pre>